On this page:

 See our LibGuide on Copyright and Image Use in the Digital Library

 The Artstor Digital Library is licensed to non-profit institutions.
 Individuals using the Artstor Digital Library at those institutions are subject to Terms & Conditions of Use of the Artstor Digital Library.
-This summary is intended to help you understand quickly key provisions in the Terms & Conditions of Use.
+This summary is intended to help you quickly understand key provisions in the Terms & Conditions of Use.
+The following are permitted uses:

 - research activities;